Publicis to buy U.S. digital ad firm Sapient for $3.7 billion

-PARIS Publicis (PUBP.PA), the world's third-largest advertising agency, is to buy U.S.-based digital ad specialist Sapient SAPE.O for $3.7 billion (2.31 billion pounds) in cash as it seeks to accelerate growth after a botched merger earlier this year.
+PARIS Publicis (PUBP.PA), the world's third-largest advertising agency, is to buy U.S.-based digital ad specialist Sapient SAPE.O for $3.7 billion in cash as it seeks to accelerate growth after a botched merger earlier this year.

 The French group is hoping rapid growth in both North American and Internet advertising, which are far outpacing European and traditional ad formats, will help it catch up with sales gains at rivals such as WPP (WPP.L) and Interpublic (IPG.N).